Combos Browse all Suggest

 |Commander / EDH||Legal|

-Whenever a creature enters the battlefield under your control, it deals damage equal to its power to target creature or player.
+Whenever a creature enters the battlefield under your control, it deals damage equal to its power to any target (creature, player or planeswalker).

 1 week ago